southampton/unimatrix/queen/README.md

-# unixmatrix-queen
+# unimatrix-queen
-python tray application used for user interactions / notifications / etc.
+client-side web application and daemon for managing the local machine